Technology for Remote Work

 When using online tools for remote work, it is important not only to use tools with an accessible interface but also to know how to use them so people with disabilities can participate.

-This page offers some tips for using Zoom so that your remote online experiences are accessible.
-Information and resources will be added as we gain more information.
+This page offers some tips so that your remote online experiences are accessible.

 General presentation etiquette

-- Be accommodating.
-Let participants know they can request accommodations if necessary.
-If you're using features that may not be accessible, like whiteboarding, plan how you'll describe/provide the information to participants who need it.
+- Be accommodating - Let participants know they can request accommodations if necessary.
+If you're using features that may not be accessible, like the Zoom whiteboard, plan ahead for how you'll describe or otherwise provide the information to participants who need it.
 Maybe you'll find an additional accessible tool to provide that feature.